OrangeTheWiz/Wizard-Of-Cards/README.md

 #### nim c -d:release main.nim
 ### It will most likely take a little while to build, just be patient.
 ### You will most likely end up with an executable file you can run on your computer.
-### To run the game from the commandline, you can give the executable file execute permissions, and simply run the game.
+### To run the game from the commandline, you can give the executable file execute permissions, and simply run the game with ./main.

 #### copy and paste these commands to run the game
 #### chmod +x main